peteroupc/peteroupc.github.io/bernsupp.md

 ### Multiple-Output Bernoulli Factory

-A related topic is a Bernoulli factory that takes a coin with unknown probability of heads _&lambda;_ and produces one or more samples of the probability _f_(_&lambda;_).
+A related topic is a Bernoulli factory that takes a coin with unknown probability of heads _&lambda;_ and produces one or more independent samples of the probability _f_(_&lambda;_).
 This section calls it a _multiple-output Bernoulli factory_.

 Obviously, any single-output Bernoulli factory can produce multiple outputs by running itself multiple times.
 But for some functions _f_, it may be that producing multiple outputs at a time may use fewer input coin flips than producing one output multiple times.